-Due to coronavirus regulations in The Netherlands, Leiden University Libraries (UBL) has had to adjust its services.
-During national lockdown, options to reserve a study place are more limited than before.
-For an up-to-date overview of our current range of services, please check our webpage on library services during the coronavirus situation.UBL library services during the coronavirus situation
+Due to nationwide coronavirus regulations, Leiden University Libraries (UBL) has had to adjust its services.
+Please find an overview on our webpage on library services during the coronavirus situation.UBL library services during the coronavirus situation

 Two of the computer workplaces on the ground floor of the University Library (UB) have adjustable tables.
 For these seats, visitors with a disability are given priority over other users.

 On the first floor there are several adjustable tables in Study Area 3 and 4.
 The individual study rooms in the UB have adjustable tables, too.
 However, these rooms are not wheelchair accessible.